-&lt;sup>1 See the AN-835 Application Note, Understanding High Speed ADC Testing and Evaluation, for a complete set of definitions and how these tests were completed.
+&lt;sup>2 See the AN-835 Application Note, Understanding High Speed ADC Testing and Evaluation, for a complete set of definitions, and how these tests were completed.
 Specified for LVDS and LVPECL only.

-Specified for 13 SDIO pins sharing the same connection.
+&lt;sup>4 Specified for 13 SDIO pins sharing the same connection.